openfirmware/esphome_files/custom_components/lhb_scanner/README.markdown

 ```

 At the moment, any BLE device that has the name prefix "LHB-" is matched.
 Support for GATT interrogation of BLE devices is not yet available in esphome.

+This produce a lot of output logging.
+I recommend disabling Home Assistant API integration for this `text_sensor` by marking it as `internal: true`.